Skip to content

 Owensboro KY 42303

 Carmel Home is in Owensboro, Kentucky, a city with a population of 81,349 people.
-This facility really stands out with a grade of A overall.
-Remarkably, this matched the average grade of facilities in Owensboro.
-It is not common to find a city with multiple nursing homes of this quality.
-We really can not say enough favorable things about this nursing home.
-This facility also received very consistent grades in all of our categories.
-Additional information about its category grades is available below.
+This facility received an extremely impressive overall rating of A, resulting in it being ranked among the best nursing homes in Owensboro.
+This truly is an impressive achievement given that the city features plenty of very good nursing homes.
+We flat out can't say enough favorable things about this nursing home.
+This nursing home also received consistently good grades in all of the major categories we assessed.
+More information about its category grades is available below.

 Get pricing and details on Owensboro senior living options.